Facial Skin Problems

 There is a range of very effective treatments available in our clinic.
-You might need different types of treatment for ‘bumps’ and redness.
-While spots and little bumps are relatively easy to treat, if was up until recently tricky to combat facial redness without lasers.
+You might need different types of treatment for 'bumps' and redness.
+While spots and little bumps are relatively easy to treat, it was up until recently tricky to combat facial redness without lasers.
 However, we are now able to prescribe a highly effective prescription cream for redness.

 As well as following your prescription topical or systemic medication programme, it's also important to look at your individual lifestyle habits and to be aware of aggravating factors such as sun, spicy food, alcohol and coffee.